Florida faces an 'emotional roller coaster' as the search for survivors of Hurricane Ian continues and the death toll rises

 Days after Hurricane Ian tore through Florida, wiping out neighborhoods and turning streets into rivers, rescue crews searching for survivors are reporting more deaths as recovery efforts continue.

-Officials confirmed Ian has killed at least 76 people in Florida after it made landfall last week as a Category 4 storm, decimating coastal towns, flooding homes, collapsing roofs, flinging boats into buildings and sending cars floating.
+Officials confirmed Ian has killed at least 76 people in Florida after it made landfall last week as a Category 4 storm, decimating coastal towns, flooding homes, collapsing roofs, flinging boats into buildings and sending cars floating in the water left behind.
 Four other people died in storm-related incidents as Ian churned into North Carolina.

 More than 1,600 people have been rescued from Hurricane Ian's path in parts of southwest and central Florida since last week, Gov. Ron DeSantis' office said Sunday.

-More than 689,000 homes, businesses and other customers in Florida still did not have power as of Sunday evening, according to PowerOutage.us.
+More than 613,000 homes, businesses and other customers in Florida still did not have power as of Monday morning, according to PowerOutage.us.
 Many are without clean tap water, with well over 100 boil-water advisories in places around the state, according to Florida Health Department data.

 In Naples, Hank DeWolf's 4,000-pound boat dock was carried through a condo complex by the powerful hurricane, landing in his neighbor's yard.
 And the water brought someone's car into his own backyard.
 He doesn't know who it belongs to or how to remove it.

-As crews in Naples comb through the wreckage to make sure no one is still trapped, residents are experiencing an "emotional roller coaster" as they face the enormous task ahead to clean up and restore the city, Jay Boodheshwar, city manager of Naples told CNN.
+As crews in Naples comb through the wreckage to make sure no one is still trapped, residents are experiencing an "emotional roller coaster" as they face the enormous task ahead of cleaning up and restoring the city, Jay Boodheshwar, city manager of Naples told CNN.

-"People need to take care of their emotional and mental health, because we're really going to need to work together on this," Boodheshwar acknowledged.
+"People need to take care of their emotional and mental health, because we're really going to need to work together on this," Boodheshwar said.

 Naples received record-high storm surge, when the hurricane sent rising ocean water flooding into the city's streets and tearing through its infrastructure.